staadecker/staadecker.github.io/src/post/stats.md

 	Freedman, D. Some issues in the foundation of statistics.
 Found Sci 1, 19–39 (1995). https://doi.org/10.1007/BF00208723

-With that said, Part 1 covers the foundations in probability that will allow us to do statistics in Part 2 and 3.
+We're now ready to dive into probability, the mathematical framework that will underpin the statistics discussed in Parts 2 and 3.

 #### :x Probability Space and the Formal Definition of Probability